whiteheaddmark/Observatory-Databases/architecture.md

 Multiple gateways, each dedicated to certain types of clients, could be added in the future if requirements warrant.

 # API Design Considerations
 The current best practice for building REST APIs is called “API-first development” which includes identifying API stakeholders, identifying key services, and designing API contracts.
-This section is intended to serve as a checklest of API design elements that should be considered during the API contract detailed design phase.
+This section is intended to serve as a checklist of API design elements that should be considered during the API contract detailed design phase.
 A clear understanding of the various stakeholders and the similarities and differences between their service requirements is assumed to be an input into the detailed design phase and should include an analysis based on the idea presented in [REST Data Services](#REST-Data-Services).

 ## API Operations
 HTTP defines a number of methods that assign semantic meaning to a request.
 Common HTTP methods used by most RESTful web APIs include: